-After the Merger, the Compensation Committee evaluated the competitiveness of our executive compensation program.
-Based on this review, and the performance of our executives, the Compensation Committee recommended, and the board approved, the following adjustments to the annual base salaries of our named executive officers, effective April 1, 2020: Mr. Patrick's annual base salary was increased to \$550,000, Dr. Varnum's base salary was increased to \$425,000 and Mr. Martin's base salary was increased to \$360,000.
+Based on the review by the Compensation Committee of the performance of our executives, the Compensation Committee recommended, and the board approved, the following adjustments to the annual base salaries of our named executive officers, effective January 1, 2021: Mr. Patrick's annual base salary was increased to \$566,500, Dr. Varnum's base salary was increased to \$437,750 and Mr. Martin's base salary was increased to \$370,800.